US: Kamala Harris in Guatemala warns migrants 'do not come' | DW | 08.06.2021

 The two will witness the signing of a memorandum of understanding that will establish greater cooperation between the two nations on development programs in Guatemala, El Salvador and Honduras.

-Also on the agenda is slated to be vaccine sharing, the economic and security relationship between the two nations, and tackling the root causes of migration from other countries in the region.
+Also slated to be on the agenda is vaccine sharing, the economic and security relationships between the two nations, and tackling the root causes of migration from other countries in the region.

 kmm/wmr (AFP, AP, dpa, Reuters)